fish-shell/fish-shell/doc_src/tutorial.rst

 This prompt that you see above is the fish default prompt: it shows your username, hostname, and working directory.
 - to change this prompt see :ref:`how to change your prompt <prompt>`
-- to switch to fish permanently see :ref:`switch your default shell to fish <switching-to-fish>`.
+- to switch to fish permanently see :ref:`Default Shell <default-shell>`.

 From now on, we'll pretend your prompt is just a ``>`` to save space.